ts-23/tommy-mmw-assessment/README.md

 ### Project Structure
 - `apps/`: Contains the deployable applications.
   - `mark-my-words`: The main Pokemon Data Processor service.
-- `packages/`: Contains shared code (libraries, shared UI components, utilities) that can be imported by any application in the `apps/` folder.
+- `packages/`: Contains shared code (libraries, shared UI components, utilities) that can be imported by applications or packages.
 This promotes code reuse and consistency.

 ## Getting Started